caglarorhan/wordle_guesser/readme.md

 [<img src="./img/bmc-icon.svg" alt="Donating through BuyMeACoffee" width="20" height="20" />](https://www.buymeacoffee.com/caglarorhan "Buy Me A Coffee")

 ## Feedback
 For any questions, issues, or feedback, please [open an issue](../../issues) on GitHub.
-Your input is valuable and helps improve the game for everyone!
+Your input is valuable and helps improve the attachment for everyone!